-5. From the Default COM Security tab, you must edit the Access Permissions and the Launch Permissions.
-For details, see
+- 5. From the Default COM Security tab, you must edit the Access Permissions and the Launch Permissions.
+For details, see the following topics:

-- ♦ Global Access Permissions - Global Launch Permissions
+- ♦ Global Access Permissions

+- ♦ Global Launch Permissions

 Global Access Permissions

 To set global access policies for selected users and groups from the Default COM Security tab of dcomcnfg: